Bindu Bhatt: Career

 She started her career as a lecturer and subsequently started to write in Gujarati and Hindi language.
 She taught Hindi Literature at M.P.
 Shah Arts and Science College, Surendranagar for six years.
 She joined Uma Arts And Nathiba Commerce Mahila College, Gandhinagar in 1991 and is still working there as an associate professor and head of its Department of Hindi.

 Works

 Her first novel, Mira Yagnikni Dayari, was published in 1992 which is related to the lesbian relationship between two women.
 It is also translated in Sindhi and the translation is awarded by Sahitya Akademi, New Delhi.
 Her second novel, Akhepatar, was published in (1999) which has been translated in several languages, including Hindi, Sindhi, Marathi, Kachcchhi, Rajasthani and English.
-It was translated in English by Vinod Meghani (unpublished).
+It was translated in English by Vinod Meghani.
 Bindu Bhatt debuted in short story genre with her book Bandhani (2009).
 She also translated several works into Hindi from Gujarati including Harivallabh Bhayani's Aapabransh Vyakaran, Dhiruben Patel's Andhali Gali and Jayant Gadit's Satya (in 4 parts; with Virendra Narayan Sinh).
 She has also given translation from Hindi to Gujarati including Fanishwarnath Renu (Monograph by Surendra Chaudhari), Dadu Dayal (Monograph by Raam Baqsh) and Bija Na Pag (short stories by Shreekant Varma).